hhovhann/document-comment-service/README.md

 - Use the json file and import in postman to test the endpoints [document-commenting.postman_collection.json](postman/document-commenting.postman_collection.json)

 ### Nice to Have
+- ✅ Database migration support (Added Flyway)
-- Add liquibase support
+- ✅ Containerize support (Added Docker support for Database)
 - Tests (load/stress, penetration, integration: testcontainers)
-- Containerize support (for backend service and the database)
-- Made the system more scalable and redesign when expected high load
+- Made the system more scalable and re design when expected high load